DaveBenham/VenomPremium/README.md

 # Spice Factory
 ![Spice Factory module image](doc/SpiceFactory.png)

-Spice Factory is a complex wave splicing triple oscillator heavily inspired by the [Future Sound Systems OSC2 Recombination engine](https://www.futuresoundsystems.co.uk/returnosc2.html).
+Spice Factory is a polyphonic complex wave splicing triple oscillator heavily inspired by the [Future Sound Systems OSC2 Recombination engine](https://www.futuresoundsystems.co.uk/returnosc2.html).

 The core concepts are two primary unipolar sound source oscillators called Positive Spice (0 to 5 volts), and Negative Spice (-5 to 0 volts), a third bipolar Slice oscillator that "cuts" the Spice waveforms into pieces, and a mixer called Splice that merges the Spice pieces into a final waveform.
-There are many controls and CV inputs to specify the waveform(s) of each oscillator, phase modulation, frequency modulation, pulse width modulation, and many VCAs for mixing and amplitude modulation.
-There are nine different outputs providing lots of opportunity for feedback patching.
+There are many controls and CV inputs to modulate the waveform, phase modulation, frequency modulation, pulse width modulation, and many VCAs for mixing and amplitude modulation, and more.
+Plus there are twelve different outputs providing lots of opportunity for feedback patching.

 ## SLICE section